Extensive experience both a teacher and tutor in the following;

 Emma (Parent of Year 3 and 4 boys)

 Ulysse has turned 10 this month and is now reading a lot, (over 12 books since he left school!) and he is really loving it.
-We do really think that amongst other things, your reading to them in class has been a wonderful experience and your approach and teaching has been a real kick starter for him.
+We do really think that amongst other things, your approach and teaching has been a real kick starter for him.

 Your welcoming attitude and all you did to boost his confidence have been key for Ulysse this past year and Vincent and I are very grateful for all the attention you gave him.

 Camille and Vincent ( Parents of a Year 4 boy)

 I just wanted to say that Jeremy has simply loved being in your history class.
 Your dynamism and passion for the subject is simply contagious and your connection with the children is quite unique!
 He has been so complimentary since the beginning of the year.
 Thank you!

 (Parent of a Year 6 boy on acceptance of a place to Wellington)

 We would like to thank you for your amazing teaching and wonderful support over the last two years, because Sophie has just been offered a place at St Paul's Girls' School and will be joining her sister in September.
 She is absolutely delighted and so are we.
 You may know that maths has not always been her favourite subject, but you managed to re-enthuse her during year 5, and obviously the fun and stimulating way in which you've taught her has paid off.
 And it was nice to see that despite the narrow focus of the 11+, the great way in which you've introduced the children to maths and history benefited her at interview.